firebase/FirebaseUI-iOS/README.md

 $ ./setup.sh
 ```

-FirebaseUI makes use of XCode 7 features such as lightweight generics and `__kindof` annotations, so please ensure you're using the latest version of XCode beta for development.
+FirebaseUI makes use of XCode 7 features such as lightweight generics and `__kindof` annotations, but it should be backwards compatible to XCode 6 thanks to [XCodeMacros.h](https://github.com/firebase/FirebaseUI-iOS/blob/master/FirebaseUI/XCodeMacros.h).

 ## Deployment